 People need to be heard and know their lives matter.
 I listen to tell their stories and give them a voice.
 Stories help us find common ground, breaking down invisible walls that keep us from understanding each other.

-People and their stories inspire and give hope in a crazy world.
-My mission is to help them tell those stories and understand a little more of my own life.
+People and their stories inspire hope in a crazy world.
+My mission is to help them tell those stories while understanding a little more of my own life along the way.

 (Photographs by Gary Brady and Toni Riales)